dsunshi/dotfiles-vimL/README.md

 ### GitHub styled Markdown

-To achieve a more stylish markdown we will take the CSS style from GitHub:
+To achieve a more stylish markdown you will need to download the CSS style from GitHub:
 ```bash
 curl -fLo ~/vimfiles/markdown/github-markdown.css \
    --create-dirs https://raw.githubusercontent.com/sindresorhus/github-markdown-css/gh-pages/github-markdown.css